St Thomas Medical Group

 St Thomas Medical Group ensures compliance with “The Code of Practice for the Prevention and Control of Infection and Related Guidance (Hygiene Code) DOH 2010.

 This team will keep updated on infection control and share necessary information with staff and patients throughout the year.

 The practice has regular quarterly meetings whereby any significant or critical events are discussed.

-An extensive audit was undertaken by the IPC lead (Dr Lorna Coleman) and IPC Link Practitioner (Heather Baker RGN) using the Care Setting Process Improvement tool.
+Annual audits have recently been undertaken by the IPC lead (Dr Lorna Coleman) and IPC Link Practitioner (Heather Baker RGN) using the Care Setting Process Improvement tool.
 These audits were carried out in St Thomas, Exwick, Pathfinder and the Student Health Centres (the surgeries that are covered by The St Thomas Medical Group).

 All areas of the Health Centres were audited and action plans for improvements have been produced.
-The completed audit sheets will be stored in the IPC file in St Thomas Health Centre and the audits will be repeated in March 2018.
+The completed audit sheets are stored in the IPC file in St Thomas Health Centre and the audits will be repeated in November 2018.